Blog

 Educational requirements:

-To work in risk management, a bachelor’s degree is the bare minimum, often an MBA also is preferred.
+To work in a career in risk management, a bachelor’s degree is the bare minimum, often an MBA also is preferred.
 Strong quantitative skills are a must.Certifications like the PRM or FRM provide the necessary backing to your resume.
 A globally recognized certification program puts employees on the same footing.
 Organizations consider them as a means to ensure that everyone in particular job groups or functions has the same level of experience, knowledge, and ability.

 Additionally, experience in law, accounting, compliance, insurance and/or operational areas of the financial services industry are important credentials.
 For example, risk managers who are into securities trading must have intrinsic knowledge of the trading procedures, such knowledge can be best gained from prior experience as a trader or related work in s similar domain.